Anchorsify/Anchorsify.github.io/_summons/Bird.md

 **Scout** *(Speed 0, 10 AP)*
 The owl will scout an area for its summoner.
 Out of battle this has no Speed or AP cost, takes 10 minutes, and covers an area with a 100 yard radius.
 The owl will report back with what it found (it makes an Awareness roll against everyone and everything in the area).

-Used in combat, it uses the listed Speed and AP and attempts to find a hidden enemy.
-It will continually perform Search actions until the enemy (or enemies) it was asked to find are discovered or break stealth.
+Used in combat, it performs a single Search action at Speed 0 when first commanded, and then continues to perform Search actions at Speed 5 with a stacking +5 bonus for each consecutive Search action performed, until the enemy (or enemies) it was asked to find are discovered or break stealth.
 Once it finds them, it will, as a Speed 0 action, Point Out whoever it found (as per the rules in Combat -> Stealth).

 ###### 5. Terms of Contract